Fahad-Ali-Khan-ca/Event-Finder/README.md

 The project will produce the following deliverables:

-1. Fully functional website for Events/Concerts lookup.
+1. A responsive website allows users to search for events and concerts.
-2. Core feature looking up Concerts based on search criteria.
+2. A search feature that filters concerts based on user criteria such as location, date, and genre.
+3. A user-friendly interface with accessibility considerations.
+4. Documentation for the site's maintenance and potential further development.

-## 7. Risks, Assumptions, and Constraints
+## 5. Risks, Assumptions, and Constraints

-### 7.1 Risks
+### 5.1 Risks

 1. Technical challenges in integrating API.
 3. Data security and privacy concerns related to user information and location data.